SJMcMahonLab/DamageModelComparison/README.md

 # DamageModelComparison

-TOPAS-nBio 1.0 (TOPAS 3.6.1) parameter files, MATLAB R2023a codes and Medras references that have been used to simulate Monte Carlo models of radiation-induced Double Strand Break (DSB) damage (Schuemann et al 2019a).
-This was completed in the Standard DNA Damage (SDD) data format to be used in combination with the Medras biological response model (McMahon and Prise 2021), to predict the yields of lethal chromosome aberrations.
-Damage models were designed with various levels of detail, to investigate the impact of DSB yield.
+TOPAS-nBio 1.0 (TOPAS 3.6.1) and Medras (verison 15/08/2023) parameter files and references (Schuemann et al 2019a, McMahon and Prise 2021), alongside additional MATLAB (R2023a) and Python analysis codes.
+These simulation toolkits and additional codes have been used to model radiation-induced Double Strand Break (DSB) damage in a nuclear volume.
+This was completed in the Standard DNA Damage (SDD) data format (Schuemann et al 2019b).
+DSB damage outputs were imported into the Medras biological response model to predict the yields of lethal chromosome aberrations.

+Damage models were designed with various levels of detail to investigate the impact of model design on the initial DSB damage and the formation of lethal aberrations.
 Models are listed by reducing levels of simulation detail investigating the inclusion of chemical interactions, realistic nuclear geometry, single strand break damage and track structure.
-Each damage model underwent the same repair modelling to determine any impact on chromosome aberration yields.

 *ChemistryModel.txt*

 Simulates chemistry, full nuclear geometry, single strand break damage and track structure.
-This TOPAS-nBio parameter file simulates the physical and chemical irradiation of a human fibroblast nucleus (Zhu et al 2020).
+This TOPAS-nBio parameter file simulates the physical and chemical interactions during the irradiation of a human fibroblast nucleus (Zhu et al 2020).
 Default direct and indirect SB damage, and scavenging parameters are specified but can be updated alongside the exposure conditions.

 *PhysicsOnlyModel.txt*

 Simulates full nuclear geometry, single strand break damage and track structure.
 Same as the ChemistryModel.txt but with the simulation of chemical interactions removed and the direct damage parameter updated.

-*Support Files*

-Contain nuclear geometry and chemistry information to be read in by "ChemistryModel.txt" and "PhysicsOnlyModel.txt".
+*Support Files for Chemistry and Physics Only models*

+The "ChemistryModel.txt" and "PhysicsOnlyModel.txt read in support files containing the nuclear geometry and chemistry.
 Support files are sourced and available from TOPAS-nBio (Schuemann et al 2019b, [1]).

 *SimpleDNAModel.m*